• Skip to primary navigation

 When it comes to vegan baking you need to consider what the eggs purpose is in each situation.
 Does it act as a binding agent?
 Does it help to leaven?
 Keeping those in mind will help you decide which egg substitute is best.

 Luckily for you, with 5 years of vegan baking under my belt, I have tested several egg alternatives that you most likely already have in your pantry.
-Today I'll share with you which ones work best for different baking needs and extra tips to get the best outcome.

 Ready?
 Let's start!